Sty-ven/Credit-Card-Default/README.md

 In this project, we will build a model to predict whether a given customer defaults or not.

 ### Files Desription
-credit-card-default: the file contains 30,000 observations of individuals who defaulted or did not default their credit card payment
+credit-card-default.csv: the file contains 30,000 observations of individuals who defaulted or did not default their credit card payment

 ### Installation
 To be able to perform all the task stated above in the different phases, Python should be installed with the following libraries need; Python version used 3.7